-The word "shall" is used to express a requirement to be satisfied by the licensee or licence applicant.
+The words "shall" and "must" are used to express a requirement to be satisfied by the licensee or licence applicant.
 "Should" is used to express guidance or that which is advised.
 "May" is used to express an option or that which is advised or permissible within the limits of this regulatory document.
 "Can" is used to express possibility or capability.